molstar/molstar/README.md

     npm update acorn --depth 20
     npm dedupe

-If the `gl` package does not compile on node 12 (there are currently no pre-built binaries) revert back to node 10.

 ### Editor

 To get syntax highlighting for the shader files add the following to Visual Code's settings files